tedklin/back-to-basics/algorithms/README.md

 For most exercises, I assume anything in the C++ STL is fair game for use.

+## Currently implemented

+- basics/
+    - Basic data structure manipulation / usage.
+- graphs/
+    - A custom self-contained graph library based on concepts in Skiena but with more intuitive data structures from STL.

-# Various notes / resources
+## Various notes / resources

 https://algs4.cs.princeton.edu/cheatsheet/